What Is a Concrete Core Test?

 - Before placing the core specimen in the testing machine weigh it and also determine its length.

-- Testing machines shall be wiped, clean and freeform any loose material shall be checked.
+- Testing machines shall be wiped, cleaned, and freeform any loose material shall be checked.

 - The core cutter specimen shall contact the compression plates.